amaragh/portfolio/README.md

 - [Wireframe](#wireframe)

   ### Larger Screens
-  The two below screenshots comprise the website as rendered on a normal desktop screen.
+  The two below screenshots comprise the website as rendered on a typical desktop screen.
 This layout matches the wireframe most closely.

   ![Screenshot of top portion of website as rendered on a screen at least 980px wide.](./assets/images/large-screen-render-1.png)
   ![Screenshot of bottom portion of website as rendered on a screen at least 980px wide.](./assets/images/large-screen-render-2.png)